kotazzz/nlu/README.md

 # NewLifeUtils
+## Recent change
+The main preparation of all files for collaboration with github is completed.
+Now I can continue developing the ported code with github's participation.
+Over time, I will add full documentation and a lot of useful features

 ## About the project
 In fact, there is active development, repeated rewriting of the code.
 All actions are published on github for orderly storage of changes and fixing all my actions.
 I don't encourage you to use my code.
 My goal is to learn how to write programs beautifully and learn how to use github.
 If you have any ideas, criticism, or suggestions , I'm happy to listen